FindArticles FindArticles

 • Context from rival flagships

-• Can software save the difference?
+• Can software bridge the gap?

 The good news: longer reach, better compression